-Link your personal, academic, and professional goals around a variety of exciting themes—from ASL to Harry Potter.
-Choose from a variety of living learning community housing options.
+Link your personal, academic, and professional goals around a variety of exciting themes.
+Choose from the following living learning community housing options.

 The ASL Living Learning Community in Carondelet Center is a culturally and linguistically rich environment for students who know or are learning ASL.
 This is your opportunity to make like-minded friends in a community built on personal growth and adventure.
 You will develop your ASL competency through active engagement in floor activities and ongoing faculty mentorship.

 Community Programs and Events